craigbarnes/dte/docs/dterc.md

 ### **eof**

-Move cursor to end of file.
+Move to end of file.

 ### **bolsf**

-Incrementally move cursor to beginning of line, then beginning of screen, then beginning of file.
+Incrementally move to beginning of line, then beginning of screen, then beginning of file.

 ### **eolsf**

-Incrementally move cursor to end of line, then end of screen, then end of file.
+Incrementally move to end of line, then end of screen, then end of file.

 ### **scroll-up**